fbpx

 The Basic Concepts of the Sensory Evaluation of Food

-In this blog, we are going to discuss the basic concepts of sensory evaluation of foods by reviewing web inquiries and headings on the subject.
+In this blog, we are going to discuss the basic concepts of sensory testing and sensory evaluation of foods by reviewing web inquiries and headings on the subject.
 In the last few years, we have noticed a greater interest in sensory evaluation.
 According to Ruiz-Capillas et al (2021), “efforts have been put into developing new methodologies for sensory characterization of food with the aim of gaining speed and simplicity in relation to the traditional ones.”
 These new methods support innovation, product development as well as marketing campaigns.

 Let’s review common web searches by reviewing subheadings and keywords associated with the sensory analysis of food and beverages.